gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 in, another collection management program, such as PastPerfect, but are displayed by, and searchable from, the Digital Archive.
 They are called *hybrid* items because they are formed from two difference sources of data.

-AvantLogic developed this plugin, along with the [PastPerfect Exporter](/technology/pastperfect-exporter/) to provide a way for organizations who use PastPerfect, to share their collections using the Digital Archive while continuing to perform collection management using PastPerfect.
-However, *the AvantHybrid plugin has no knowledge of PastPerfect or the format of its data*.
-AvantHybrid will work with data from any source database as long as its data conforms to the [data format](#data-format) described later.
+AvantLogic developed this plugin, along with the [PastPerfect Exporter](/technology/pastperfect-exporter/), to provide a way for organizations that use PastPerfect, to share their collections using the Digital Archive while continuing to perform collection management using PastPerfect.

+---

+!!! note ""
+    AvantHybrid will work with data from any source database as long as the source records sent to AvantHybrid conform to the [data format](#data-format) described later.
+The plugin has no knowledge of how PastPerfect works or how it stores its data.

 ---